 Shem Creek Park

 is a gorgeous outdoor space with ocean views in Mt.
 Pleasant.
-With boardwalks, scenic panoramas, hiking trails and a tranquil town park with creeks, it’s a serene way to spend the day.
-With the occasional lucky sighting of dolphins, this hike is ideal for those seeking a peace and tranquil experience away from the crowds of the beach.
+With boardwalks, scenic panoramas, hiking trails, and a tranquil town park with creeks, it’s a serene way to spend the day.
+With the occasional lucky sighting of dolphins, this hike is ideal for those seeking a peaceful and tranquil experience away from the crowds of the beach.

 Image credit: longislandcafesc.com

 Needless to say, seafood is big in Isle of Palms with residents savoring the fresh flavors of locally caught fish, but the area’s restaurant scene offers much more than just that.

 For bagels, coffee, cocktails, and new American cuisine, The Refuge

 offers its patrons an exciting variety.
 Select a fresh salad and delicious sandwich from their menu, and relax in their inviting dining room.

 For more meat and seafood-center dishes, The Long Island